pcd-26/PCD-26/assignment-1/docs/internal-project-documentation.md

 The deliverable must include the source code and a `doc` directory with the final PDF report.

+## 2.1 Center of the work

+The center of the work of this project is the runtime flow:

+- one controller serializes the commands;
+- the physics phase handles the parallelizable simulation work;
+- snapshots isolate the view from live state;
+- the whole design preserves determinism while exploiting concurrency.

+This is the idea we should keep recovering when refining the report.

 ## 3. What the professor asked for, and where it is covered

 | Requirement from the brief | Where it is covered | Status |